thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 React developers argue that the best solution for this problem is to use the expressive power of a full programming language to build user interfaces.
 React JSX allows markup and display logic to live side-by-side using the power of JavaScript, but with a concise and familiar syntax.

+### Exercise

+Take a moment to write down why React JSX is important.
+Include some of its advantages and disadvantages.
+After about a minute, your instructor will cold call on the class and ask what was written down.

 ## How does React JSX work?

 Under the hood, React JSX transforms HTML-like elements, attributes, and children into arguments that are passed to the `React.createElement()` function.
 Both HTML tags and React component classes can be transformed from JSX to JavaScript.